 Before she was the chef and owner of KoKo Head Cafe in the Aloha State (Hawaii), Lee Anne Wong grew up in Troy, New York where her career in the culinary arts began.
-Wong graduated from the International Culinary Center (ICC) and began her culinary training at Marcus Samuelsson’s Aquavit before playing an integral role in the opening of Jean Georges Vongrichten’s Chinese concept, Restaurant 66.
+Lee Anne graduated from the International Culinary Center (ICC) and began her culinary training at Marcus Samuelsson’s Aquavit before playing an integral role in the opening of Jean Georges Vongrichten’s Chinese concept, Restaurant 66.
 She then went on to work as the Executive Chef of Event Operations at ICC, during which time she also appeared on Season One of Bravo’s Top Chef.
-Subsequently thereafter, Wong was hired as the series' Supervising Culinary Producer for the next 6 seasons, helping to build the show into the powerhouse it is today.
+Subsequently thereafter, Lee Anne was hired as the series’ Supervising Culinary Producer for the next 6 seasons, helping to build the show into the powerhouse it is today.

-In 2019, Wong moved to Maui with her partner and one year old son.
+In 2019, Lee Anne moved to Maui with her partner and one year old son.
 She also returned to participate in Season 17 of Bravo’s Top Chef All Stars.
 Wong’s latest project, Papa’aina at The Pioneer Inn, located in historic Old Lahaina at the Harbor, showcases her culinary travels while featuring local, Maui grown and raised ingredients, as she reimagines the restaurant for Maui’s oldest hotel.